01 Getting Started

 project style page showing 5 element groups

 The simplest way to find an element in the Customize Styles menu is to click on the element you want to edit while the menu is open.
 The menu will automatically highlight the element category.
-You can also search the element type in the search field.
+You can also search for the element type in the search field.

 selected element automatically highlighted in the customize style menu